Foereaper/DBCSync/README.md

 - The DBC database **must exist** and be populated by Stoneharry's tool before running this sync.
 - The tool uses `REPLACE INTO` to safely update existing DBC entries.
 - Tested with **TrinityCore 3.3.5 world database**; other versions may require mapping adjustments.

+---

+© 2025 DBCsync is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.